Course duration: 2 weeks / 3 weeks minimum

 - Assisting with Try Scuba Diving and leading Local Diving programs

-Your instructor may also offer the SSI Deep Diver and Search and Recovery Diver specialty diver courses along with your divemaster training to help you meet all requirements and to broaden your abilities.
+Your instructor may also offer the SSI Deep Diving and Search & Recovery specialty courses along with your Div Guide / Divemaster training to help you meet all requirements and to broaden your abilities.

 How can you start learning now?

 Sign up for SSI Dive Guide/Divemaster Online to start now.
-You can work through eight knowledge development sections using a web-based system that lets you learn at your own pace.
+You can work through five theory sections using a web-based system that lets you learn at your own pace.
 You also have access to an online version of the Dive Guide Manual for reference during and after the course.

 What scuba gear will you use?